 12 drain tanks and seven pumps are in place inside the Utility Building, and to keep the equipment stable, under-grouting is performed.
 Piping work to connect all systems is also under way.
 In the Active Cell, stainless steel liners to cover the entire walls and floors of both cells are being mounted.
 The liner above the crane rails in both cells is completed, and that for the lower parts of the walls of the maintenance cell are ongoing.
 Process cell walls will then follow, and then finally floors.
 The plan is to have both cells completed by the summer.

-In the Monolith, R6 brackets, 20 on the Experiment Hall 2 side and 22 on the Experiment Hall 1 side, are in place.
+In the Monolith, R6 brackets, 20 on the Experimental Hall 2 side and 22 on the Experimental Hall 1 side, are in place.
 This will be followed by 4 (2 on each side) diagonal wall brackets, starting on the Hall 2 side next week.
 Soon, the area will be ready for the next step; R6 pillar and beam installation.

 Besides the various infrastructure works ongoing inside the Gallery and Tunnel (piping, cabling, connections etc), the ESS RF group, together with other work packages, are busy placing and installing waveguide components into the steel structures in the RFQ (Radio Frequency Quadrupole) and DTL (Drift Tube Linac) areas.
 The purpose of the Radio Frequency Distribution System (RFDS) is to transport RF power via waveguides from the power sources (Klystrons), located above ground in the gallery building, through chicanes (stubs), to the RF cavities (inside the cryomodules) below ground in the accelerator tunnel.